Fresno Trademark Registration

 |# of Trademarks Filed

 Business ownership is on the rise across the United States, including the Fresno area.
 If you are considering starting a business of your own, you likely have a lot of questions, from where to set up shop to whether or not a registered trademark is really that important.
 As you get to work developing a business plan, it’s important to know just how important trademark registration really is.

 Consider this scenario: Joanna has always dreamed of owning her own bookstore, and when the perfect location in Clovis becomes available, she jumps on the opportunity.
 From buying inventory to hiring employees, her to-do list seems never ending.
 Joanna knows that trademark registration is important, but since no one else in the Fresno area is using her business name, Hometown Books, she decides to put off registration until things settle down at the store.

 Unfortunately, Joanna’s decision has some costly consequences.
 A year after her bookstore opens, she is shocked to find a cease-and-desist letter in the mail.
 A large bookseller by the same name has been doing business in San Diego and now plans to move into the Fresno area.
 Because they registered the trademark, they are well within their legal rights to ask Joanna to close up her shop until she rebrands the business, which takes significantly more time and money than it would have taken to conduct a search and complete trademark registration from the beginning.
-Contact Gerben Law Firm today to begin the process of registering your trademark and protecting your business.
+Contact Gerben IP today to begin the process of registering your trademark and protecting your business.

 A trademark is anything that indicates if a particular good or service is associated with a specific brand.
 Business names, product names, logos, and slogans are common trademarks, but even non-traditional trademarks like sounds and smells can be registered if they represent your brand.